KimmoKAhola/The-IoT-Temperature-Observer/README.md

 To get your own telegram bot you will need a telegram account.
 Click on this link and follow the instructions to create your own bot: https://telegram.me/BotFather.

-It will look something like this:
+The procedure will look something like this:
 <p align="center">
       <img src="https://kimmoprojectstorage.blob.core.windows.net/lnu-tutorial/telegram-bot-instructions.png" alt="telegram-bot-instructions">
 </p>